1 Do not shave shortly before and check if you have any wounds

 # 12 Don’t go too late (and not around sunset)

-Would you like to enjoy the sunset from the Dead Sea, after an afternoon at the swimming pool of your resort?
-We thought the same and were hoping for a magical sunset while floating in the Dead Sea.
-Unfortunately, that is not possible.
-As the Dead Sea is right on the border with Israel, the hotels are obliged to close their beaches before sunset.
-Absolutely nobody is allowed on the beach or in the sea when it gets dark.
-So make sure you go to the sea on time during the day and avoid this disappointment.
+Would you like to experience the sunset at the Dead Sea after a relaxing afternoon at your resort’s swimming pool?
+We had the same idea and were anticipating a captivating sunset while floating in the Dead Sea.
+Regrettably, this is not possible as the Dead Sea is located on the border with Israel, requiring hotels to close their beaches before sunset.
+It is strictly prohibited for anyone to be on the beach or in the sea after darkness falls.
+Therefore, it is essential to visit the sea during daylight hours to avoid any disappointment.

 # 13 Drive a little farther south for a magical sunset

-The resorts are all located on the northern side of the Dead Sea.
-If you go a little further south, you have opportunities to see the sunset.
-During our stay at Mujib Chalets, we were able to actually get into the salty lake during sunset in the Dead Sea, as long as we would be out before it got dark.
-That was such a unique experience!
+The resorts are situated on the northern side of the Dead Sea.
+Moving south offers opportunities to observe the sunset.
+While staying at Mujib Chalets, we could enter the salty lake during sunset, provided we left before it got dark.
+It was a truly unique experience!

-A public place to watch the sunset?
-At this point, you can descend to the beach to see the sky slowly turn yellow.
+At this point, you can go down to the public beach to witness the sky gradually change to a yellow hue.

 # 14 Drive the Dead Sea Highway